When horses get older, people often talk about retiring them. And until asked, I never really thought that much about it.

 If you asked a horse, you’d probably find out that he had no concept of the word “retire.”
 A horse is going to do the best that he can, no matter what the circumstances.
 Old horses still run, buck, and play.
 A horse that is in pain from arthritis won’t stop trying to run – he’ll run with a limp, but he’ll still run.
 That’s the way that things are when you’re food for other animals – you can’t slow down or stop due to weakness, illness, or injury.
 And I think that one of the things that people love about horses is that they try to do the best they can, no matter what the circumstances.
 They don’t complain, at least not overtly.

 So, it’s not the horse that wants to retire, it’s the horse’s owner who thinks the horse needs to be retired, mostly because the horse can’t do what the owner wants him to do anymore.
 If, you were Brentina, and you were used to riding in competitions around the world, your retirement would certainly mean that you didn’t have to compete anymore.
 Brentina can’t piaffe like she did when she was 12; so it’s time to retire.
-Robinson, one of the best American jumping horses over the past 15 or so years, can’t jump the big fences anymore, there’s no reason to make him jump little fences, so it’s time to retire.
-For Robinson, retirement means that he’s living in a stall in the evenings, with his best friend, Nanny the goat, and he gets to go out on trail rides from time to time.
+Cristallo, who was the number one jumping horse in the world in 2012, and was the oldest horse every to win the Spruce Meadows Derby (in 2018), couldn’t safely jump the big fences anymore and there was no reason to make him jump little fences, so it was time to to trail rides and turnouts.
+For Cristallo, retirement means that he’s living in a stall in Florida in the evenings and get coddled for most of the rest of the day.

 Under the right circumstances, retirement can be a really wonderful option for a horse.
 For horses that have lived most of their lives in stalls, being able to get out and commune with new buddies is a great way to spend time.
 After all, horses are herd animals.
 I’ve had many clients tell me that their horse developed a completely different attitude when allowed to run around with new buddies: less anxious, happier, and easier to be around.
 They get to be horses!
 For horses with stiff joints, that have been kept in stalls all their lives, retirement can offer an option for them to move around more, and movement helps keeps the stiff joints from getting stiffer.